Marco Zanuso "IX Triennale" Sofa for Arflex, Italy 1950s

 Condition:

 In good vintage condition.
 Wear consistent with age and use.
-The sofa has its original red fabric upholstery.
+This sofa comes with its original upholstery or has been reupholstered by a previous owner.
 Each of our items can be re-upholstered by our in-house atelier in a fabric of choice.
 Please reach out for more information.

 Dimensions: